jaysmash03/Hello-World/README.md

 # Array.c
 C code using an array and user input to create a set of numbers than displaying them.
 # stack.java
- use of stacks to see if the string is a palindrome.
+ using stacks to see if the string is a palindrome.